Community Health Promoter

 • 5 years' professional work experience

-• Experience and/or interest in maternal and child health, health promotion, or any bachelor’s degree supplemented by work experience in public health.
+• Relevant experience and/or demonstrated interest in maternal and child health, health promotion, or a bachelor’s degree supplemented by relevant public health-focused work experience (paid or unpaid)

-• Experience in building capacity through training, coaching, and mentoring and experience with community organizing
+• Experience in building capacity through training, coaching, and/or mentoring

 • Counseling and negotiating behavior change